sebastianrothbucher/sebastianrothbucher.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Sebastian.
-I've dived into many interesting subjects: making sense of data and creating apps that allow people to make a difference and provide great service.
-This involves a lot of JavaScript plus data science, visualization and databases.
+I'm a Cloud Fullstack Engineer - creating apps and services on the Web.
+This is a space for sharing the occasional (and maybe odd) idea.

 Feel free to get in touch - drop me a note at sebastianrothbucher@googlemail.com